ECT (Electro-convulsive therapy)

 better psychological and drug treatments for depression.

-No-one is certain how ECT works, and there are
+No-one is certain how ECT works.
+We do know

-can stimulate the growth of new cells and nerve pathways in certain
+can help the growth of new cells and nerve pathways in certain

 areas of the brain.